Caledon River

 The Caledon River (Mohokare) is a major river located in central South Africa.
 Its total length is 642 km, rising in the Drakensberg Mountains on the Lesotho border, flowing southwestward and then westward before joining the Orange River near Bethulie in the southern Free State.
+The river was originally named Prinses Wilhelminas Rivier in 1777, by Colonel R J Gordon.

 Geography

 The origin of the River Caledon is in the former bantustan of QwaQwa, near the border with Lesotho, southwest of Witsieshoek.
 It then flows south-west bordering Lesotho's capital city, Maseru.
 It forms the border between South Africa and Lesotho before entering South Africa's Free State province (north of Wepener).
 It then flows westward before joining the Orange River near Bethulie in southern Free State, just before flowing into the Gariep Dam.
 Its total length is about 480 km, and its valley experiences great temperature swings.
-The land in the wedge between these two rivers forms the 22,000-ha Tussen-die-Riviere Nature Reserve.
+The land in the wedge between Caledon River and Orange River forms the 22,000-ha Tussen-die-Riviere Nature Reserve.